metallkopf/konnect/README.md

 # Konnect - headless kde connect

-Konnect is based on the [KDE Connect](https://community.kde.org/KDEConnect) protocol and allows a non-interactive enviroment (headless server) to send notifications to your devices via Rest API or a *simple* CLI
+Konnect is based on the [KDE Connect](https://community.kde.org/KDEConnect) protocol and allows a non-interactive environment (headless server) to send notifications to your devices via Rest API or a *simple* CLI

+> There are issues with the current versions of KDE Connect, see Troubleshooting.

-> Warning: Breaking chanches between versions 0.1.x and 0.2.x on the client tool and rest api.
+> Breaking changes between konnect versions 0.1.x and 0.2.x on the client tool and rest api.

 ## Prerequisites